 Students in the Computer Information Technology, CAS A+ Computer Repair option will receive hands-on training using Windows, computer hardware upgrading, and network installation.
-Occupations available for students completing program requirements include the following: technical support person, PC operator, software applications user, help desk technician, and end user support.

 - Use and apply features and commands of various operating systems. - Learn the fundamentals of networks. - Learn the basic operating system functions of Linux. - Troubleshoot computer problems related to disks and files. - Perform a network installation and interface of hardware components. - Learn principles of building, repairing, and upgrading computers.